 Massachusetts All petitioners for admission must successfully complete an online multiple-choice test, based on substantive materials provided online, on key distinctions and essential highlights of Massachusetts law and procedure.

 New Mexico One-day, live course on New Mexico law is required prior to admission.

 New York Applicants are required to perform 50 hours of pro bono service before they can be sworn in.
 (The requirement does not apply to lawyers licensed elsewhere who are seeking admission without examination.)
 Qualifying work may be performed at any time during law school and prior to filing an application for admission and can include pro bono work performed for a law school clinical program or during a summer job, internship, or externship.
 The work need not be completed before taking the bar examination.
 Online course (NYLC) and online exam (NYLE) on New York law is required prior to admission for applicants seeking admission by examination or by UBE score transfer.
-The New York Court of Appeals has added a new skills competency requirement for admission to the bar.
-Applicants may satisfy the new requirement by completing one of five separate pathways contained in Section 520.18 of the Rules of the Court of Appeals.
-Applicants should review the requirements of the new rule to assist them with selecting a law school that provides a program that will allow them to meet the new requirement.
-The new skills competency requirement applies to all applicants who commence their law school studies after August 1, 2016, and to those foreign-educated applicants who commence their LLM program after August 1, 2018.
+The New York Court of Appeals has added a skills competency requirement for admission to the bar.
+Applicants may satisfy the requirement by completing one of five separate pathways contained in Section 520.18 of the Rules of the Court of Appeals.
+Applicants should review the requirements of the rule to assist them with selecting a law school that provides a program that will allow them to meet the requirement.
+The skills competency requirement applies to all applicants who commence their law school studies after August 1, 2016, and to those foreign-educated applicants who commence their LLM program after August 1, 2018.

 Ohio Both those sitting in Ohio and those transferring in a UBE score are required to complete the Ohio Law Component, an online open-book, multiple-choice exam and outlines covering Ohio-specific components.